Introducing The Chestnut-Breasted Mannikin, A Beautiful Bird With Faint Shades Of Brown And A Good-Looking Tail

 What makes them charming is their chirpiness and friendliness.

-The sounds they produce includes simple and complex songs.
-What's even more interesting about these tunes is that specific communication happens between pairs of birds.
+The sounds they produce include simple and complex songs.
+What's even more interesting about these tunes is that specific communication occurs between pairs of birds.

-Such communication starts with songs meant for attracting a potential bird.
-Through singing and peering the male gets introduced to the female.
+This communication starts with songs meant to attract a potential mate.
+Through singing and peering, the male gets introduced to the female.